 When his schedule allows, he volunteers by teaching the art of b-boying and participates in several community outreach programs and workshops.
 It was his dance program at the Point C.D.C. for young people in the South Bronx, which garnered him the New Yorker of the Week Award from New York 1 News.
 Crazy Legs hosts and organizes the annual Rock Steady Anniversary, a monumental community event that honors deceased members of the crew and celebrates Hip-Hop culture both past and present.
 The Rock Steady Anniversary attracts DJ’s, b-boys/b-girls, em cee’s, writers and thousands of Hip-Hop supporters from all around the world.
 Crazy Legs’ success is a testament to the longevity of Hip-Hop culture.

-This legendary native New Yorker, South Bronx to be exact, is one of Hip-Hop’s pioneering DJ’s.
+A native New Yorker, Afrika Islam is one of Hip-Hop’s pioneering DJ’s.
 In 1977, he was one of the original breakdancers in the legendary ‘Rock Steady Crew’.
-He learned the art of djing from the ‘INVENTOR’ of Hip Hop culture, Afrika Bambaataa.
+He learned the art of DJing from the ‘INVENTOR’ of Hip Hop culture, Afrika Bambaataa.
 Bambaataa taught him the perfect usage of four turntables simultaneously.
 An Accomplishment fewer prominent DJs would attempt.
 A few years later Afrika Islam left NY and moved to Los Angeles.
 There he met Ice-T and together they invented ‘Gangster Rap’.

 After many successful Hip Hop productions (seven Platinum Albums, two Movie Awards (Oscar) and a few Grammy Nominations), Islam seeks new musical challenges that combine many different styles thus giving birth to an entire new sound.
 Having played the major international mega-events like Mayday, Airave, Love Parade, etc.. he has achieved international CULT status.